The best potting soil mix for your houseplants!

 • Anchoring: the soil must have sufficient structure to support the root system.

 There are so many different substrates with all their own super powers.
 For all details, I refer you to our PLNTS doctor page about potting soil and substrates.
 For now, we would like to make it a lot clearer for you with the table below.
 It clearly shows which substrate is good for what and it should make it clear to you what you would like to add to your potting soil, so you can be sure that your plant has what it desires.

 Our perfect potting soil mixture tips!

 You don't have to do anything, but your plants can really grow better because of the kind of substrate they grow in.
 After all, you want the best for your plant, right?
 So, we would like to give you some examples of potting soil mixtures, but please also experiment yourself!
 It is really fun to try things out and discover this botanical experience for yourself.
 In the end, you will be able to say that you are THE potting soil and substrate expert!

 A different mix is actually recommended for each plant species.
 After all, they have all adapted to different conditions.
 Nevertheless, we do have a tip about a mix that almost all plants like.
-We call it the: the repotting mix.

 This repotting mix consists of 3 different substrates.
 These substrates are carefully selected.
 Good to know is that we already have a good basic potting soil mix and based on that we have chosen the additives.
 Additives that we think are perfect for most plants!
 We have chosen the following substrates and percentages: